Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 1. Well plugging.
 Well plugging is done by removing the pumping system, filling a well with fill and sealing materials and removal of the upper 4 feet of well casing.
 Once a well is properly plugged, there should be no further well safety issues or future threat to groundwater.

-2. Well rehabilitation or renovation can include lining a well to repair a defective casing, renovating the well head to improve the surface protections, eliminating a frost pit that contains a well, or other repairs and modifications that improve the quality of the drinking water and add groundwater protections.
+2. Well rehabilitation or renovation.
+The type of work under this category increases the protections of the well and can include lining a well to repair a defective casing, renovating the well head to improve the surface protections, eliminating a frost pit that contains a well, or other repairs and modifications that improve the quality of the drinking water and add groundwater protections.

 Any one of these options can normally allow the well to meet the goals of protecting the groundwater from contamination and address well related safety issues.